tomheaton/mcjty-website/docs/mods/control-mods/control-mods-legacy.md

 * '''magic''' (only for ''loot.json'' and ''experience.json''): boolean value indicating if the mob was killed by magic
 * '''fire''' (only for ''loot.json'' and ''experience.json''): boolean value indicating if the mob was killed by fire
 * '''source''' (only for ''loot.json'' and ''experience.json''): a string or a list of strings representing the damage source.
 Some sources are 'lightningBolt', 'lava', 'cactus', 'wither', 'anvil', ...
-* '''playerhelditem''': a string or a list of strings representing the item that the player is holding in his/her main hand.
+* '''playerhelditem''': a string or a list of strings representing the item that the player is holding in their main hand.
 Use a correct item filter (or list of item filters) (this used to be 'helditem' which is still supported but no longer recommended)
-* '''offhanditem''': a string or a list of strings representing the item that the player is holding in his/her off hand.
+* '''offhanditem''': a string or a list of strings representing the item that the player is holding in their off hand.
 Use a correct item filter (or list of item filters)
-* '''bothhandsitem''': a string or a list of strings representing the item that the player is holding in his/her main or off hand.
+* '''bothhandsitem''': a string or a list of strings representing the item that the player is holding in their main or off hand.
 Use a correct item filter (or list of item filters)

 Conditions that are present with Lost Cities: